-H 2124 Awakening Your Church to America's Religious Past
+H 2124 Awakening Your Church to America's Religious Past Mr. Miller

-Mr. Miller Discovery of resources and ways to employ them which will help a church congregation discover and celebrate its own local church history.
+Discovery of resources and ways to employ them which will help a church congregation discover and celebrate its own local church history.
 2 semester hours.

-H 2125 Religious Liberty Mr. Miller The course traces the history of American religion from the perspective of the development of religious freedom in America.
+H 2125 Religious Liberty Mr. Miller

+The course traces the history of American religion from the perspective of the development of religious freedom in America.
 Summer, Fall, Spring.
 2 semester hours.

-H 2126 American Revivalism from Jonathan
+H 2126 American Revivalism from Jonathan Edwards to Billy Graham Mr. Miller

-Edwards to Billy Graham Mr. Miller The course will trace the development of American evangelicalism from its origins in the first Great Awakening to the present day.
+The course will trace the development of American evangelicalism from its origins in the first Great Awakening to the present day.
 Special emphasis will be placed in the social effects of evangelical witness in the Benevolent societies and on the impact of evangelicalism on American society as a whole.
 Spring-Fall.
 3 or 4 semester hours.

-H 2127 Liberalism and Fundamentalism Mr. Miller The course examines the intense conflict in American protestantism between the advocates of liberal ideas and their conservative counter-Parts.
+H 2127 Liberalism and Fundamentalism Mr. Miller

+The course examines the intense conflict in American protestantism between the advocates of liberal ideas and their conservative counterparts.
 Among the topics to be considered are the impact of Darwinism, the rise of higher criticism, the Princeton theology and the rise of premillenialism.
 Summer, Fall, Spring.
 2 semester hours.

-H 2140 Baptist History I A study of the Baptist people, leaders, principles, practices, and organizations.
-The emphasis is upon the period to 1845.
-Fall.
-2 semester hours.
+H 2140 Baptist History Mr. Halbrooks

+A study of Baptist origins, development, principles, leaders, and thought, and of current issues in Baptist life.
+Fall or Spring.
+3 semester hours.
+Prerequisite: H 2001.